-Using new media to convey profound ideas of loss and revitalization, Lawrence leek’s virtual futures makes us reflect on ourselves, as sentient beings, able to interact and improve our relationship with our environment.
+Using new media to convey profound ideas of loss and revitalization, Lawrence Lek’s virtual futures makes us reflect on ourselves, as sentient beings, able to interact and improve our relationship with our environment.

-Your background is in architecture and you are working as a visual artist using speculative design to create videos, installations and performances.
-How and when the fascination with the different disciplines come about?
+Your background is in architecture, and you are working as a visual artist using speculative design to create videos, installations and performances.
+How and when does the fascination with the different disciplines come about?

 What are your aims as a visual artist whose projects, dystopian not so far virtual futures, are also charged with cultural, political and sociological connotations?

-The Nøtel, is an a/v set based in Kode9’s last album Nothing, that you developed in collaboration with him.
-What were the biggest challenges you faced for its development?
+The Nøtel is an a/v set based on Kode9’s last album, Nothing, which you developed in collaboration with him.
+What were the biggest challenges you faced in its development?
 How did you translate the central concepts in the album (zero, void…) into images and motion?

 In Daoism, there’s no concept of nothing without something to contrast against it.
 Likewise, the aesthetics of architecture is all about the difference between space and mass.
 So nothing was taken as a spatial idea: a cavernous circular hotel filled with very little furniture and no human inhabitants.
 At the same time, it was a psychological void, because the space was haunted through holograms and sampled videos of humans who were previously living.

 What direction do you see taking your work into?